mjordan/islandora_workbench_docs/docs/index.md

 When Drupal 8 came along, I [did some work](https://github.com/mjordan/drupal_field_limit_tester/blob/master/test_results/results.md) to understand the scalability of its REST interface and started playing around with ingesting and modifying content via REST.
 As a frequent and often frustrated user of the various Islandora 7.x "batch" modules, which for very large ingests required SSH access to the Drupal server's shell, I realized that REST-based tools offered a lot of potential for content management at scale, in scripted envrionments, and in distributed workflows.

-The only existing way to perform batch content management in Drupal 8 was using its Migrate framework, which, while powerful, still required access to the Drupal server's shell.
-The Islandora community needed something more flexible than that and something that would empower a wider spectrum of users to manage content in their Islandora repositories than Migrate could.
+The only existing way to perform batch content management in Drupal 8 was using its [Migrate](https://www.drupal.org/migrate) framework, which, while powerful, still required access to the Drupal server's shell.
+The Islandora community needed something simpler, yet more flexible in terms of where it could be run, than Migrate to empower a wider spectrum of users to manage content in their Islandora repositories than Migrate can.

 That's where Islandora Workbench came from.